 One of Vanity Fair’s article proclaims that Tinder has created a “dating apocalypse” seems to place the blame for the downfall of dating solely on Tinder.
 It is as if the women interviewed believe removing Tinder from their lives would allow dating to return to “normal.”
 Whatever that is.
 I can certainly tell you that dating has not changed much through the decades.
 Despite their hatred for the site, twentysomething women continue to use it just as frequently as men but express more frustration.

 The men in the Vanity Fair article appear to brag about how many women they have slept with.
 They seem to believe that Tinder has made it easier for them to hook up.
 Perhaps it has but they are still twentysomething men who are clearly not looking for a real relationship.
 These men are upfront and honest about this point and even suggest that the men who may be ready for taking dating more seriously have expectations regarding the type of woman they would marry – she’s not the one that is ostensibly easy to hook up with and may not even be the one on Tinder.
 Men, in general, are usually very direct about what they want.

 Times really haven’t changed, have they?
 Despite breaking the glass ceiling and fighting for gender equality, women still give their power to men in their personal lives.
 Rather than taking the reins like they do in their career, women continue to play into this antiquated culture without the knowledge to turn the tables.
 The problem with dating in New York, or any other city, has nothing to do with the technology people use.
 It is not Tinder’s fault but rather the lack of knowledge of its users.
-For ambitious women who have little time to waste, Tinder provides an opportunity to get to know someone’s character at lightning speed.
+For ambitious women who have little time to waste, online dating apps provide an opportunity to get to know someone’s character at lightning speed.
 Rather than succumb to frustration, here are 3 ways you can use online dating to find your match.

 Become a Mindful Dater